daniele22/food-recognition/README.md

 # The Web App
 This repository contains also code to serve a mmdetection model as a webapp for easy visualization of results.
 To demo the WebApp you can run same the colab notebook, which will take care of all required dependencies.

-Through the web app you can upload pictures and get predictions from AI’s point of view.
+Through the web app you can upload pictures (in jpg format!) and get predictions from AI’s point of view.

 ![Web-app](https://github.com/daniele22/food-recognition/blob/master/static/demo.gif?raw=true)